Randomized PCA Forest for Unsupervised Outlier Detection: Introduction

 \section{Introduction}

-An outlier, as defined by Hawkins \cite{Hawkins1980}, is “an observation which deviates so much from other observations as to arouse suspicions that it was generated by a different mechanism.”
-Similarly, Barnett and Lewis \cite{Barnett1994} describe it as “an observation (or subset of observations) which appears to be inconsistent with the remainder of that set of data.”
-Outlier detection is the process of identifying such outliers, i.e., the data points which differ from the rest of the data.
-It is one of the most important and fundamental tasks in data mining and machine learning with applications in intrusion detection \cite{jin2021intrusion}, fault detection \cite{wang2023enhanced}, fraud detection \cite{caroline2021outlier} and others \cite{grubov2024two, garcez2025experimental, meng2024sensitivity}.
+An outlier, as defined by \citet{Hawkins1980}, is “an observation which deviates so much from other observations as to arouse suspicions that it was generated by a different mechanism.”
+Similarly, \citet{Barnett1994} describe it as “an observation (or subset of observations) which appears to be inconsistent with the remainder of that set of data.”
+Outlier detection is the process of identifying such outliers.
+It is one of the most important and fundamental tasks in data mining and machine learning with applications in intrusion detection \citep{jin2021intrusion}, fault detection \citep{wang2023enhanced}, fraud detection \citep{caroline2021outlier} and others \citep{garcez2025experimental, meng2024sensitivity}.